 The Gender Roles in Tango

-In tango, each partner assumes a distinct role associated with their gender.
-These roles are disrupted, for instance, when the woman refuses to surrender, leans back to create distance from her partner, resists him through disobedience, neglects her responsibility to ensure his comfort, interferes with his lead, or initiates her own movements.
-Likewise, a man deviates from his role when he fails to protect his partner, coerces her with force, prioritizes steps over musicality, or places his own display above hers.
+In tango, each partner assumes a distinct role aligned with their gender.
+These roles are disrupted when a woman, for example, refuses to surrender, leans away to create distance, disobeys the lead, neglects her responsibility to ensure her partner’s comfort, interferes with his lead, or initiates movements on her own.
+Likewise, a man strays from his role when he fails to protect his partner, coerces her with force, prioritizes steps over musicality, or places his own display above hers.
 Unfortunately, such behaviors are all too common in our tango.

 One reason for this is that we do not teach gender roles.
-Unlike in Argentina, where the terms "men" and "women" are used in tango instruction, in this country we rely on the generic terms "leaders" and "followers," and we allow either gender to adopt either role with absolutely no understanding of what that role entails or how to embody it.
-While this approach may appear politically correct, it does not provide students with an understanding of the roles they are performing.
-We focus exclusively on the mechanics of the dance, neglecting to prepare students to embody masculinity or femininity, to function as men or women, and to be attractive to the opposite sex.
-This absence of gender expression, flirtation, seduction, intimacy, and emotional interaction leaves our tango devoid of these essential qualities, resulting in a gender-neutral dance.
+Unlike in Argentina, where tango is taught using the terms “men” and “women,” with clear associations to their respective roles, in this country we use the neutral terms “leaders” and “followers,” and we allow either gender to adopt either role without a deep understanding of what the role entails or how to embody it.
+While this approach may seem politically correct, it does not provide students with an awareness of the roles they are performing.
+We focus exclusively on the mechanics, neglecting to prepare students to express their genders, to embody masculinity or femininity, and to be attractive to the opposite sex.
+This absence of gender expression, flirtation, seduction, intimacy, and emotional interaction results in a dance stripped of its richness—a gender-neutral version of tango.

-However, in Argentina, where men exhibit pronounced masculinity and women embrace distinct femininity, tango stands as the antithesis of a gender-neutral play.
-Argentine tango is a passionate and elaborate celebration of masculinity and femininity.
+However, in Argentina, where men embody pronounced masculinity and women exude clear femininity, tango stands as the antithesis of a gender-neutral play.
+Argentine tango is a passionate celebration of masculinity and femininity.
 It amplifies, rather than diminishes, the differences between the sexes.
-By fostering intimate physical and emotional interactions, it fulfills the innate human desire for connection between opposites.
+Through intimate physical and emotional interaction, it fulfills the innate human desire for connection between opposites.
 This dance is soulful, sensual, and irresistibly seductive.

-Despite the current trend in the US to challenge traditional gender roles, one fact remains unchanged: no one can truly excel against their nature.
-A woman's natural physical attributes—such as being shorter, lighter, softer, and more delicate—make it inherently challenging for her to fully embody the role of the leader.
-She cannot achieve the strength and reliability required of a leader, nor fulfill the role of a man toward a woman, regardless of her technical knowledge of leading.
-Conversely, a man's taller, heavier, and more robust physique makes it difficult for him to embrace the follower's role.
+Despite modern trends that challenge traditional gender roles, one truth remains: no one can truly excel against their nature.
+A woman’s natural attributes—such as being shorter, lighter, softer, and more delicate—make it difficult for her to embody the role of the leader.
+No matter how technically proficient, she cannot fully achieve the strength and reliability demanded of a leader, nor bring a woman the satisfaction that she can only get from a man.
+Similarly, a man’s taller, heavier, and more solid build makes it challenging for him to fully embrace the feminine role.
 He cannot attain the lightness and flexibility required of a follower, nor fulfill the role of a woman toward a man, regardless of his technical knowledge of following (see Tango and Gender Interdependence).
 Tango is not merely about leading and following; it is a delicate interplay between the masculine and the feminine.
-Without these inherent qualities, tango loses its beauty, charm, richness, and depth.
+Without these inherent qualities, tango loses its richness, depth, allure, and vitality.

 So, what are the roles of men and women in tango, and how different are these roles?